Sign up for Funding Circle newsletter!

-Despite this entrepreneurial boom, one factor continues to limit the establishment, expansion and growth of minority-owned businesses: access to capital.
+Despite this entrepreneurial boom, one factor continues to limit the establishment, expansion, and growth of minority-owned businesses: access to capital.
+Capital is what allows businesses to stay competitive in the marketplace.

 On average, minorities are less likely to receive loans, and when they do, they receive lower dollar amounts and higher interest rates.